 Estimating cost to complete of long-term contracts involves a significant amount of estimation and judgement.
 For long-term contracts, we use the calculated transaction price, estimated cost to complete the project, and the total costs incurred on the project to date to calculate the percentage of the project that is complete.
-The costs to complete the project and the transaction price can change due to unforeseen events that can either increase or decrease the margin on a particular project.
+The costs to complete the project and the transaction price can change due to unforeseen events that can either increase or decrease total expected revenues and the estimated margin on a particular project.

 Our contract structure allows for variable consideration.
 A significant portion of this variable consideration comes in the form of change order requests and claims.
 Other variable consideration can include performance bonuses, incentives, liquidated damages, and other terms that can either raise or lower the total transaction price.
-We estimate variable consideration based on the probability of being entitled to collection of specific amounts.
-We include amounts that we believe we have an enforceable right to collect based on our probability of success with specific claims or contractual rights.
+We estimate variable consideration based on the probability of being entitled to collection of specific amounts. amounts and the estimated amount that we will actually collect.
+We include amounts that we believe we have an enforceable right to collect, and will actually collect, based on our probability of success with specific claims or contractual rights.
 Our estimates of total variable consideration rely on all available information about our customer including historical, current, and forecasted information.

 Many of our contracts require contract modifications resulting from a change in contract scope or requirements.
 Change orders are issued to document changes to the original contract.
+Our estimated value on contract modifications may or may not be accepted by our customers.
 We can have approved and unapproved change orders.
 Unapproved change orders are contract modifications for which we or our customers have not agreed to terms, scope and price.
 Contract modifications are necessary for many reasons, including but not limited to, changes to the contract specifications or design from the customer, modification to the original scope, changes to engineering drawings, or other required deviation from the original construction plan.
 Contract modifications may also be necessary for reasons including, but not limited to, other changes to the contract which may be out of our control, such as rain or other weather delays, incomplete, insufficient, inaccurate engineering drawings, different site conditions from information made available during the estimating process, or other reasons.
 An unapproved change order may turn into a formal claim if we cannot come to an agreement with the owner but are contractually entitled to recovery of costs and profits for work performed.
 Costs incurred related to contract modifications are included in the estimated costs to complete and are treated as project costs when incurred.
 Unless the contract modification is distinct from the other goods and services included within the project, the contract modification is accounted for as part of the existing contract.
 The effect of any modifications on the transaction price, and our measure of the percentage-of-completion on specific performance obligations for which the contract modification relates, is recognized as a cumulative catch-up adjustment to revenue recognized.
 In some cases, contract modifications may not be fully settled until after the completion of work as specified in the original contract.

-We review and update our contract estimates regularly.
+We review and update our contract and cost estimates regularly.
 Any adjustments in estimated profit on contracts is recognized under the cumulative catch-up method.
 Under this method, the cumulative impact of the profit adjustment is recognized in the period the adjustment is identified.
-Revenue and profit in future periods are then recognized using an updated estimate that uses inputs consisting of the estimated transaction price and the estimated remaining costs to be incurred on the project.
+Revenue and profit in future periods are then recognized using an updated estimate that uses inputs consisting of costs incurred to date, the estimated transaction price and the estimated remaining costs to be incurred on the project.